Kagee/excel-splitter/README.md

 * mvn package
 * java -jar <path til excelsplit-1.0-SNAPSHOT-jar-with-dependencies.jar>

-Missing code around line 142  and 149 in ES.java
+Missing code around line 142  and 149 in ES.java (no data are actually copied to new files)

 * Konfigured for .xslx
  * For .xsl (.xls? ), change xsls to xsl in filenames,